E-K8/java-practice/shortcuts.md

     CTRL SHIFT A - enter/exit Zen mode
-    SHIFT F6 - auto rename all variables of the same name ALT CMD (OPTION COMMAND or ALT WINDOWS) - vertical selection of text with mouse
+    SHIFT F6 - auto rename all variables of the same name ALT CMD (OPTION COMMAND or ALT WINDOWS) - vertical selection of text with mouse F5 when clicking on a class name will open a dialogue of copying this class